maticnetwork/zkevm-docs/docs/protocol/admin-role.md

   - timelock controller
 ---

-Polygon zkEVM's _Admin_ consists of three (3) developers of the Polygon team, who oversee any upgrades of the zk-Rollup software.
+Polygon zkEVM's _Admin_ consists of three (3) developers of the Polygon team, who oversee any upgrades of the zk-rollup software.

 Whenever there are bug fixes or updates to be made, the Admin uses a special _Admin Multisig Contract_ to approve the changes.